guildai/guild.ai/pages/docs/guides/create-object-detector.md

 Guild shows the installed `gpkg.object-detect` package.

-With `gpkg.object-detect` available, we can use it to extend our model with a detector model configuration.
+With `gpkg.object-detect` available, we use it to extend our model with a detector model configuration.

 ## Extend a model configuration

-In this step we will modify our sample detector to extend one of the model configurations defined in the `gpkg.object-detect` package.
+In this step we modify our sample detector to extend one of the model configurations defined in the `gpkg.object-detect` package.

 `gpkg.object-detect` supports the following configurations:

-`faster-rcnn-resnet-50`
-: Faster RCNN detector with ResNet-50 backbone.

-`faster-rcnn-resnet-101`
-: Faster RCNN detector with ResNet-101 backbone.

-`ssd-mobilenet-v2`
-: SSD detector with MobileNet v1 backbone.
+[PKG-CONFIG-LIST gpkg/object_detect model-config]

 We can apply any of these configurations to our sample detector by extending it.
-We'll use `faster-rcnn-renset-50` for our example.
+We use `faster-rcnn-renset-50` for our detector.

 Modify `guild.yml` in the project directory to be: